bparkhe/bparkhe.github.io/update_page.md

 ## In  Progress

-**Project description:** This page in currently being edited.
-Please come back on 22 October 2019 for an updated page.
+**Project description:** This is one of the 2 pages currently being edited on this website.

 Until then, you can check out a small description of these projects on my resume.
 <br>**[BhaveshParkhe_2page_resume](/pdf/BhaveshParkhe_Resume_Long.pdf)**